 Six Bridges Book Festival

-The Central Arkansas Library System (CALS) will present the twentieth annual Six Bridges Book Festival in November, 2023.
+The Central Arkansas Library System (CALS) will present the twentieth annual Six Bridges Book Festival from September 25 – October 1, 2023.
 Named for the six bridges that connect the downtowns in Little Rock and North Little Rock, the Festival bridges communities and brings people together.
 CALS actively solicits input from a variety of demographic groups with the goal of offering a diverse, inclusive, and widely appealing festival.

 The event celebrates reading, literacy, stories, and wordsmithing.
 Scores of nationally known authors converge on the city to offer panels on a wide variety of topics, from cooking demonstrations to award-winning comedy.
 Authors also venture into the community for efforts such as Writers in the Schools (WITS), bringing the joy of writing to hundreds of students in central Arkansas.

 About the Festival